Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Simulation Study

-We compare the true posterior distribution with the BvM limiting distributions using two criteria: (a) the closeness of our limiting distributions in Theorems \ref{thm:bvm2:joint} and \ref{thm:OU1} to the true posterior, and (b) the convergence of the two asymptotic efficiency measures in \eqref{eq:ae.original} with $(\theta,\alpha)$ drawn from the joint posterior.
-For (a), since it is generally difficult to evaluate the total variation distance between two 2-dimensional posterior distributions based on finite posterior samples, we instead compute the Wasserstein-2 distance between the marginal posteriors for $\theta$ and $\alpha$, respectively.
-The Wasserstein-2 ($W_2$) distance between two 1-dimensional distributions $F_1$ and $F_2$ has the simple expression $W_2(F_1,F_2)^2=\int_0^1 \big[F_1^{-1}(u)-F_2^{-1}(u)\big]^2\ud u$, where $F_1^{-1}$ and $F_2^{-1}$ are the corresponding quantile functions.
+We compare the true posterior distribution with the limiting posterior distributions using two criteria: (a) the closeness of our limiting distributions in Theorems \ref{thm:bvm2:joint} and \ref{thm:OU1} to the true posterior, and (b) the convergence of the two asymptotic efficiency measures in \eqref{eq:ae.original} with $(\theta,\alpha)$ drawn from the joint posterior.
+For (a), since it is difficult to evaluate the total variation distance between two 2-dimensional posterior distributions based on finite posterior samples, we instead compute the Wasserstein-2 ($W_2$) distance between the marginal posteriors for $\theta$ and $\alpha$, respectively.
+The $W_2$ distance between two 1-dimensional distributions $F_1$ and $F_2$ has the simple expression $W_2(F_1,F_2)^2=\int_0^1 \big[F_1^{-1}(u)-F_2^{-1}(u)\big]^2\ud u$, where $F_1^{-1}$ and $F_2^{-1}$ are the corresponding quantile functions.
 With finite samples from $F_1$ and $F_2$, $W_2(F_1,F_2)$ can be accurately estimated by replacing $F_1^{-1}$ and $F_2^{-1}$ with the empirical quantile functions (\citet{Lietal17}).
-In our simulation study, we replace $F_1$ and $F_2$ with $\Pi(\ud\theta|X_n)$ and $\mathcal{N}\big(\ud \theta \big| \widetilde\theta_{\alpha_0}, 2\theta_0^2/n \big)$ for $\theta$, and $\Pi(\ud\alpha|X_n)$ and $\widetilde \Pi(\ud \alpha|X_n)$ for $\alpha$, respectively.
-For the $d=1$ case, we also compute the $W_2$ distance between $\Pi(\ud\alpha|X_n)$ and $\Pi_*(\ud \alpha|X_n)$.
+In our simulation study, we replace $F_1$ and $F_2$ with $\Pi(\ud\theta|Y_n)$ and $\mathcal{N}\big(\ud \theta \big| \widetilde\theta_{\alpha_0}, 2\theta_0^2/n \big)$ for $\theta$, and $\Pi(\ud\alpha|Y_n)$ and $\widetilde \Pi(\ud \alpha|Y_n)$ for $\alpha$, respectively.
+For the $d=1$ case, we also compute the $W_2$ distance between $\Pi(\ud\alpha|Y_n)$ and $\Pi_*(\ud \alpha|Y_n)$.
 The convergence in $W_2$ distance is equivalent to the weak convergence plus the convergence in the second moment (\citet{Vil08}).
-Though slightly different from the convergence in total variation distance, it can provide some useful empirical evidence for convergence in the posterior means and variances of $\theta$ and $\alpha$.
+Therefore, it provides useful empirical evidence for convergence in the posterior means and variances of $\theta$ and $\alpha$.
+Theoretically, \citet{ChaWal20} has shown that the Wasserstein distance provides an upper bound for the total variation distance between two kernel smoothed densities from discrete draws.